Institute-of-Emerging-Careers/quiz-app-2/README.md

 ## Database Initialization

 ### MySQL
 All models are defined in `/models` using sequelize.
-Create an empty database in MySQL and mention its name in the `MYSQL_CONNECTION_STRING` in the `.env` file.
+Create an empty database in MySQL and mention its name in the `config` folder.
+By default the program expects the database to be named `quizdb`.
 In `db/initialize.js`, set `alterandforce = true` to initialize the empty database with some sample data upon server start.
 Set `alterandforce = false` afterwards.

 ### Redis